simecek/GoogleCloud/docker_rstudio.md

 done
 ```

-You need to run the script inside the docker container.
+You need to run the scripts inside the docker container.
 You can log into the running docker container as follows:

 ```
 sudo docker exec -i -t $CONTAINERID /bin/bash